Corporatique-dev/Corporatique/README.md

 Data extraction application ([DMS]).
 Allows you to extract the text from diffrent filetypes (.pdf, .doc, ...)
 Made in Java, has a plugin management system.

-See the source of the plugins already made : [doc]
+See the source of the plugins already made : [Corpoplugins]

-The javadoc is available here :[Corporatique](http://corporatique-dev.github.io/Corporatique/)
+The javadoc is available here :[doc](http://corporatique-dev.github.io/Corporatique/)

 Get the lasted release clicking on the **Download ZIP** Button